changeworld/azure-docs.pl-pl/articles/active-directory/saas-apps/lynda-tutorial.md

 7. W oknie dialogowym **Dodawanie przypisania** kliknij przycisk **Przypisz**.

-### <a name="create-lyndacom-test-user"></a>Utwórz użytkownika testowego Lynda.com
+### <a name="create-lyndacom-test-user"></a>Create Lynda.com test user

-Nie ma elementu akcji, aby skonfigurować Inicjowanie obsługi administracyjnej użytkowników do Lynda.com.
+There is no action item for you to configure user provisioning to Lynda.com.
-Gdy przypisany użytkownik próbuje zalogować się do usługi Lynda.com przy użyciu panelu dostępu, Lynda.com sprawdza, czy użytkownik istnieje.
+When an assigned user tries to log in to Lynda.com using the access panel, Lynda.com checks whether the user exists.

-Jeśli nie ma jeszcze dostępnego konta użytkownika, jest on automatycznie tworzony przez Lynda.com.
+If there is no user account available yet, it is automatically created by Lynda.com.

 > [!NOTE]
-> Do aprowizacji kont użytkowników usługi AAD można używać innych narzędzi do tworzenia kont użytkowników Lynda.com i interfejsów API dostarczonych przez Lynda.com.
+> You can use any other Lynda.com user account creation tools or APIs provided by Lynda.com to provision Azure AD user accounts.

 ### <a name="test-single-sign-on"></a>Testowanie logowania jednokrotnego

 W tej sekcji przetestujesz konfigurację logowania jednokrotnego usługi Azure AD przy użyciu panelu dostępu.

-Po kliknięciu kafelka Lynda.com w panelu dostępu należy automatycznie zalogować się do Lynda.com, dla którego skonfigurowano Logowanie jednokrotne.
+When you click the Lynda.com tile in the Access Panel, you should be automatically signed in to the Lynda.com for which you set up SSO.
 Aby uzyskać więcej informacji na temat panelu dostępu, zobacz [Introduction to the Access Panel](https://docs.microsoft.com/azure/active-directory/active-directory-saas-access-panel-introduction) (Wprowadzenie do panelu dostępu).

 ## <a name="additional-resources"></a>Zasoby dodatkowe